Faversham – Market Town of Kings

 Welcome to Faversham

-We meet and greet visiting groups, (minimum 10 people), in The Vaults, (http://www.theoldwinevaults.com/ ), a 16th century public house, just 30 metres from the Fleur De Lis Heritage Museum and adjacent to the Central Car Park and coach drop-off point.
-Relax after your journey with tea and coffee before a gentle stroll around central Faversham in the company of one of the Faversham Society’s experienced Town Guides.
+Meeting in The Vaults, ( http://www.theoldwinevaults.com/ ), a 16th century public house just 30 metres from the Fleur De Lis Heritage Centre and Museum and adjacent to the Central Car Park and coach drop-off point, relax after your journey with tea and coffee before a gentle stroll around central Faversham in the company of one of the Faversham Society’s experienced Town Guides.

 On arrival, the first two things that people usually require are the loo and a coffee.
 Both are available at The Vaults, in pleasant surroundings.
 Filter coffee and tea will be available at £1.50 per head, payable direct to The Vaults.